circushaase/Haase-Data-Viz-Portfolio/Final_Part_II_storyboarding.md

 # User Research
-After finishing a draft of the storyboard on Shorthand, I conducted Yser Research and got the following results:
+After finishing a draft of the storyboard on Shorthand, I conducted User Research and got the following results:

 ## User 1
 - At first glance (before scrolling much), can you tell me what you think this is/about?: